mattcrouse/App-Store/README.md

 h.
 Checkout: Button – After adding to cart, user can directly go to checkout window

-3. Choose by Ratings: If user presses start by ratings then the program will display another frame with different apps with same ratings.
+**3. Choose by Ratings: If user presses start by ratings then the program will display another frame with different apps with same ratings.
 This window has one button widget for each category of apps.
-This window contains the followingwidgets:
+This window contains the followingwidgets:**

 a.
 Name of the apps: check button – user selects which apps they want to buy